proudier/pacnas/README.md

 *What it is*

 Pacnas is a recursive caching DNS server.
 Its peculiarity is that it does not drop a RR (Resource Record) when the TTL (Time To Live) is reached.
 Instead, it performs a new request to check the validity and -if necessary- update the cache.
-The extra brandwidth consumption.

 *What it is not*